 * Beginner's guidelines as recommended by the London Marathon.

-Carbohydrate intake remains raised on Thursday, in preparation for carbo-loading starting on Friday.
+Carbohydrate intake remains raised on Thursday, in preparation for carb-loading starting on Friday.
 The focus is on complete, high quality, sources of protein at each main meal.
-The evening snack provides a suitable option for those unable to tolerate dairy.
+The morning snack provides a suitable option for those unable to tolerate dairy.
+Snacks are included as optional depending on your preferences.

-Mary's muesli will set you up for a busy day, it counts as one of your 5-a-day and is high in iron and packed with fibre.
+This muesli will keep you going till lunch.
+It counts as one of your five-a-day and is high in iron and packed with fibre.

 Hot & sour fish soup